Table of Contents

 – Dr. John Plant, DVM [source]

-If your pet is dealing with a skin condition, consult with your own veterinarian, get one of the best dog skin infection treatments and preferably several different types.
+If your pet is dealing with a skin condition, consult with your own veterinarian to get one of the best dog skin infection treatments, preferably several different types.

 Top 7 Best Dog Skin Infection Treatment Brands

-1Zymox Pet Spray with Hydrocortisone
+1Zymox Pet Spray with Hydrocortisone by Pet King Brands

-It works for dogs and cats, and is recommended for atopic dermatitis, pyoderma, wounds, ringworm, hot spots, and other skin infections.
+It works for dogs and cats and is recommended for atopic dermatitis, pyoderma, wounds, ringworm, hot spots, and other skin infections.

 This is because it contains hydrocortisone, which works on skin problems of various origins, not just viral, bacterial, or fungal.
 It works fast, too.

-Skin that’s raw from intense scratching will generally dry up in days, there will be an almost instant relief from itching, paw-chewing will stop in a matter of hours.
+Skin that’s raw from intense scratching will generally dry up in days; there will be an almost instant relief from itching, and paw-chewing will stop in a matter of hours.

 Active Ingredient: Hydrocortisone 0.5%.

-Find it on Amazon ($14.90)
+Find it on Amazon ($31.99)

-Durvet Nu-Stock Ointment is used as a topical solution for typical skin irritations, including itching, mange, ear mites, ringworm, swelling, loss of hair due to constant scratching and chewing, wounds, bruises, and burns.
+Pierce's Nu-Stock Ointment is used as a topical solution for typical skin irritations, including itching, mange, ear mites, ringworm, swelling, loss of hair due to constant scratching and chewing, wounds, bruises, and burns.

-- For dogs, cattle, and horses.
+It is applicable to dogs, cattle, and horses.

 For instance, medications for wounds and mite infestation are usually two different things, but Durvet brings the two in just one ointment.

 The strong odor of sulfur might not be what you would prefer, but this foul-smelling ointment works.
-When applied on your pet’s fur, it would look like your dog got smeared with some greenish yellow goo.
-But healing is fast, and that’s all-important.

 Ingredients: Special Mixed Oils, Sulphur, Natural Resins.